Baptism (band)

-Baptism is a black metal band from Finland.
-The band was formed in 1998 by vocalist/guitarist Lord Sargofagian and drummer Demonium.
-The summer of that year the band released their first demo, Satanic Rituals, although very few copies were released.
-Following a two-year hiatus the band released their second demo, Sons of Ruin & Terror, in 2000.
-Similar to the last demo the release was limited.
-After the addition of bassist Slaughterer the band released their first full-length album, The Beherial Midnight, on June 12, 2002.
+Baptism is a black metal band from Finland formed in 1998 by vocalist/guitarist Lord Sargofagian and drummer Demonium.
+The summer of that year, the band released very few copies their first demo, Satanic Rituals.
+Following a two-year hiatus, the band released their second demo, Sons of Ruin & Terror, in 2000.
+The release was limited.
+After adding bassist Slaughterer the band released their first album, The Beherial Midnight, on June 12, 2002.
 The band release three more albums in 2004; a split CD with Uncreation's Dawn, and the EPs Wisdom & Hate and Black Ceremony.
 Slaughterer and Demonium left the band following the release of Wisdom & Hate, leaving Lord Sargofagian as the only official member.
-The band has continued with various session musicians, and have released four more full-length albums.
+The band has continued with session musicians, and have released four more albums.